alttch/eva3/doc/lm/lm.rst

 LM PLC additionally introduces one more control and monitoring item:
 :ref:`logic variable (lvar)<lvar>`.
-Logic variables are used to save and exchange system status data as well as function as a flags and timers for organizing production cycles.
+Logic variables are used to save and exchange system status data as well as function as flags and timers for organizing production cycles.

 Any change in the status of :ref:`units<unit>`, :ref:`sensors<sensor>` or logic